rramadeu/Tutorials_File/TeachR/RTeachingTips.md

 really easy to do in Excel, do it there and reload your data.
 Often there will be an student thinking “Oh, that is so easy in Excel why he is doing it here?
 This is silly”.

+## Use simplified data and analysis

+Your students have a common computer.
+The common undergrad student's computer has 4 to 8 GB or RAM, one google chrome open with 20 tabs, Skype or MS Teams running.
+RStudio per se can consude 500 MB, so this means that you have at most 1 GB to use in your R application.
+You don't want your student to have frozen computers and they rebooting during your class.

+Another issue is time of the analysis.
+Try to fit a model with a large data in a commonn computer can take the whole class period.
+So, simplify your data and analysis, reduce its size, reduce the model complexity.
+This brings back to the notion of internet speed in the classroom, one day in a workshop the instructor required the students to download a data set of 2 GBs, the internet speed was terrible and some users even didn't have access.
+The solution was a slow flash drive going in each computer.
+I got my data only at the end of the workshop it was a disaster.

+If your data and analysis involved data with more than 1,000 lines and/or columns, you should do a benchmark of this analysis before the class.
+If requires more than 1GB of RAM, you need to simplified it to avoid snorting audience.
+If you really need to use big data, give access to a cluster and make sure they do have access and know how to use it, but this can be real troublesome for certain classes.